 We reporters worked out of the small airport at Slave Lake.
-When I wasn’t fishing for information, I was on one of the pay phones inside the terminal, filing stories to CBC Radio in Edmonton and to CBC National News in Toronto.
+When I wasn’t fishing for information, I was on one of the pay phones inside the terminal, filing stories to CBC Radio in Edmonton and CBC National News in Toronto.

 Broadcaster Ted Barris hosted a special edition of CBC Radio’s Saturday Morning Show as we tried to keep on top of the breaking story.
-To get to the area, both print and electronic journalists were either packing their bags for flights or heading down the highway, the speed limit be damned.
+To get to the area, print and electronic journalists were either packing their bags for flights or heading down the highway, the speed limit be damned.

 I was in the airport terminal and about to file another news update when two teenage girls rushed in through a side door, asking if their mother [Pat Blaskovits] had survived the crash.
 She hadn’t, but I couldn’t tell them that.
-We knew that only men had made it out alive.
+We knew that only males had made it out alive.
 I advised the girls to check with the airport office, to my left, at the end of a hallway.
 They sprinted in that direction.

 Even though the door was closed, I could hear sobbing.